jsplumb/jsplumb/README.md

 - jQuery:

 jsPlumb requires jQuery 1.3.x or later; it has been tested on 1.3.2, 1.4.2, 1.4.3, 1.4.4, 1.5.0 and 1.6.0.
 To support dragging, you will need jQueryUI 1.7.x or 1.8.x.
 I've tested both.

+There is a bug in jQuery 1.6.x and 1.7.x's SVG support for IE9 which means that hover events do not get posted.
+This is quite a bummer since the default renderer for jsPlumb, from 1.3.4 onwards, is SVG, and I was hoping to encourage everyone to make use of the fact that you can use CSS with SVG to style your plumbing rather than rely on the old-skool paintStyle stuff.

 - MooTools: